Items 1-24 of 459

 Hamilton's Luxury Watches

-In 1892, Hamilton Watch Company was founded in Lancaster, Pennsylvania - with American manufacturing during its early production stages.
-They produced their first watch in the following year.
-Hamilton watches are based on delivering their core values of quality and accuracy in each and every one of their timepieces.
-After several acquisitions, the Hamilton Watch Company was sold to the Swiss watch company, the Swatch Group in 1974.
-The brand later moved their headquarters and manufacturing facilities from the U.S. to Biel, Switzerland in 2003.
-Now combining both the American Spirit and Swiss precision, Hamilton’s brand continues to be a renowned brand, with recognition of its achievements and craftsmanship over the decades.
+In 1974 the Hamilton Watch Company was sold to the Swiss watch company, The Swatch Group, and later moved from the U.S. to Biel, Switzerland in 2003.
+Now combining both the American Spirit and Swiss precision, Hamilton continues to be a renowned brand, with recognition of its achievements and craftsmanship over the decades.

-With other pioneering achievements locked under Hamilton’s belt by 1930, the luxury watch brand was selected to be the official watch for four different major American airlines along with being chosen to time keep the first official flight from east to west coast, New York to San Francisco.
+In the years following, the brand was chosen to be the official watch for four different major American airlines and designated to keep time for the first official flight from New York to San Francisco.